Bentleyj/BeyondPhotography/README.md

 ### Day 0

 Today I set up the framework for modifying images.
-I created a helper class called "Effect" whcih contains a shader and allows you to link up some uniforms to be passed to the shader.
+I created a helper class called "Effect" which contains a shader and allows you to link up some uniforms to be passed to the shader.
 Easy Peasy!
 But there are definitely problems with my plan and I wish I had done things differently.
 I may ammend some stuff soon, like give myself more control over the uniforms.

 ### Day 1

 My plan is to work through the book one image at a time.
 I started on page 17 with the simple new[x, y] = x + y function but of course it's never that simple!
-I had to do modulo arithmetic to make it look like the image in the book because in GLSL v120 float values do not wrap around naturally.
+I had to do modulo arithmetic to make it look like the image in the book because in GLSL v120 float values do not wrap around by default.

 I finished image 3.1, and image 3.4 (I skipped 3.2 and 3.3)